github-fish/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ## s3cmd and public objects

-You can make a bucket public with command:
+An object _salmon.jpg_ belonging to a pseudofolder _fishes_ can be made public with command:
 ```bash
 $ s3cmd put fishes/salmon.jpg s3://my_fishbucket/fishes/salmon.jpg -P
 Public URL of the object is: http://object.pouta.csc.fi/my_fishbucket/fishes/salmon.jpg